Daycare Assistance Program

-This program is designed to help families access financially affordable, quality child care at an approved child day care facility.
+The Daycare Assistance Program is designed to help families access financially affordable, quality child care at an approved child daycare facility.

-Parents who do not have access to a licensed day care facility may be eligible for assistance under the Alternative Child Care Program.
+- Parents/guardians who do not have access to a licensed daycare facility may be eligible for assistance under the Alternative Child Care Program.

 |Social Development Regional Offices|